"Holding Court" John A. Macdonald Statue

 Disrepectful in our Town Center

-by Angela Martins, about 4 years ago
+by Angela Martins, over 5 years ago

 This statue shows disrespect for my family and people before me.
 Indigenous lives were taken by the thousands at the hands of and command of this so called man.
 Keep him if we must and put your plaques up, but take him away from town center into a museum or at a court house so we do not have to see this man once again starring down on us each time we walk down the main street.
 Many people were heros, but not on display like this monster is.
 He is not one we are all proud of